Genetic Alliance UK - Views & Policy:

 Here we describe Regulatory Authorities relevant to Genetic Alliance UK and our Members.

-Regulation of Gene Therapy, Tissue Therapy
+Regulation of Gene Therapy, Tissue Therapy and Cell Therapy

 Since the passing of the Advanced Medicinal Therapies Regulation in 2007, these cutting edge therapies have been regulated by the Committee for Advanced Therapies (CAT) at the European Medicines Agency (EMA).
 As you can read here in the Policy Archive 2007, Genetic Alliance UK campaigned strongly for this regulation to pass, as we believe these therapies are best regulated by experts, that the European market for these treatments would benefit from a united regulatory framework, and because the legislation provides many incentives for small organisations to bring advanced therapies to market.